Skip to content

 • PELS must already be installed on your Homey Pro.

-• You need a power meter or another Flow source that can report current load in watts (e.g. Tibber Pulse, a HAN port reader, or Homey Energy).
+• You need a whole-home power meter paired with Homey (e.g. Tibber Pulse, AMS/HAN reader, P1 reader, Shelly EM) or another Flow source that can report current load in watts.

 • You should know which devices in your home use the most power and can tolerate being turned down temporarily.